rept0id/compbolt/README.md

     # ...
 ```

-Now, our function makes it clear what are the options.
+Now, our function makes it clear what are the options for compound.
 ```python
 t = calculate_compound_interest_anually(
     principal=Principal(Decimal('1000')),